cawcawlabs/ouster_lidar_appnotes/README.md

 This project hosts a collection of high level application demo/code examples using Ouster's ![OSx Lidars](https://ouster.com/products/) and it's python ![ouster-sdk](https://static.ouster.dev/sdk-docs/quickstart.html).
 We also provide hackable puzzle pieces to help inspire your prototyping efforts, ranging from AR/VR to Deep Learning applications.
 But we make sure that these snippets form a minimum viable application to give you the full context.
+Hobbyists/Students/Hackers welcome.
+Come make robots with OSx!

 You'll find useful functional snippets to be reassembled like Lego pieces:
 * Visualization (open3D/ouster-sdk)